 Types of Secure Signature Creation Devices

-There are different approaches to providing SSCDs.
+There are different approaches to providing secure signature creation devices.
 Local SSCDs may include smart cards or USB tokens that must remain under the control of the signatory.
 There are advantages and disadvantages to using these types of SSCDs.
 They are portable, yet may present a problem if their specific hardware driver is not available on the platform the device is used from.
 A smart card reader is required to use a smart card, which not all electronic devices possess.
 A USB token can be read from almost any USB drive.
-Another consideration with a local SSCD is the risk of losing that device.
+Another consideration with a local secure signature creation device is the risk of loss.

 Preparing Secure Signature Creation Devices

-When a local SSCD is issued, it must done securely, as required under the guidelines set by eIDAS.
+When a local SSCD is issued, it must be done securely, as per the guidelines set by eIDAS.

 - The service provider must securely control the preparation of the SSCD.